Wenfei134/chess/README.md

 - If a legal move is clicked, tell the game to move the piece.
     - Currently the move function does nothing, so the input is handled correctly but it looks like nothing happens
 - If a different piece is clicked, the legal moves of that piece is shown
-- If any other click happens, then the piece is deselected
+- If any other click happens and a piece was selected, then the piece is deselected
 - When a move happens, the turn switches to the opposite player

-### Not implemented
+## Not implemented
 - Get legal moves of each piece* (except Pawn which has been implemented)
 - Moving a piece when a move happens
 - Undo a move (important for other functions)